 How to Prepare This Dish

 First, prepare a charcoal or gas grill for direct heat grilling.
 Also, oil the grill rack.

 Then, start preparing the turkey.
 When it comes to food first, butterfly the package of turkey breast with the help of a sharp, long, and thin knife.

 Cut the turkey breast horizontally into its thickest part; it should look like an open book.
 Cut it in half, so one split of the turkey breast is enough for 2 portions.

-After removing the top plastic wrap, add one slice of cheese and a couple of basil leaves on one part of the chicken breast.
+After removing the top plastic wrap, add one slice of cheese and a couple of basil leaves to one part of the chicken breast.
 Sprinkle it with pepper and salt and fold or roll it in half.

-Coat it with a small amount of olive oil and sprinkle it again with the small amount of pepper and salt.
+Coat it with a small amount of olive oil and sprinkle it again with a small amount of pepper and salt.
 In a bowl, add the remaining three ingredients, take a fork and mix them together.